mixtur/raytracer-weekend/readme.md

 ```

 TODO:
-- quaternions instead of linear matrices
+- enforce naming conventions
+- generalize scopes
+- be consistent with order of arguments in math
 - create arenas for new objects from Book 3
 - make progressive enhancement more obvious (in multithreaded variant cast less rays in the beginning, and more towards the end)
 - report completeness to the page, not in console